Smart-Pointer - Constructors

 }

-If we try the same code with the constructors we currently have we will get compile errors.
+If we try the same code with our current constructors, we will get compile errors.

 Derived Example with Smart Pointers